-We offer five subspecialty fellowships including a one-year Surgical Pathology fellowship.
-Cytopathology, Hematopathology, Molecular Genetic Pathology, and Neuropathology fellowships are ACGME-accredited.
-Our fellowships are all led by program directors who are experts in their fields, and supported by dedicated, enthusiastic faculty.
+We offer seven subspecialty Fellowships including Surgical Pathology and GI Pathology (not ACGME-accredited), Cytopathology, Dermatopathology, Hematopathology, Molecular Genetic Pathology, and Neuropathology.
+Our Fellowships are led by program directors who are experts in their fields, and supported by dedicated, enthusiastic faculty.